Read time: 6 minutes, 15 seconds.

 Mental toughness involves pushing through discomfort and adversity.
 Athletes can develop mental toughness by seeking out and pushing through uncomfortable situations.
 These situations may arise in training and competition, or in life outside of that.

-It may be uncomfortable at first but with practice can become a habit.
+It may be uncomfortable at first but with practice, it can become a habit.
 This will lead to greater confidence, resilience, and personal growth.
 Whether it’s taking on a new project, learning a new skill, or facing a fear, embracing discomfort can lead to greater fulfillment and achievement in life.

 This has led to a culture where many people have become complacent and unwilling to embrace discomfort or challenge themselves.
 We may avoid physical activity, healthy eating, or social interaction because it feels uncomfortable or inconvenient.
 This can lead to a sedentary lifestyle, poor health, and a lack of personal growth.